 Inside: Grandparents are pretty notorious for giving too many Christmas presents.
 Here you’ll learn the best strategy for encouraging grandparents to give more intentionally this Christmas season.

 You know that feeling of walking into Costco or Meijer in mid September to be confronted with a Christmas display?
 You came in for groceries and all of the sudden you’re face to face with Christmas trees, giant metal snowmen covered in lights and piles of wrapping paper.
 It’s really gut wrenching.
-You think to yourself, “I literally just got back into the swing of packing school lunches every morning, why in the heck are you shoving Christmas down my throat in September?”
+You think to yourself, “I literally just got back into the swing of checking homework and signing school reading logs every morning, why in the heck are you shoving Christmas down my throat in September?”

 I recognize the irony, and you may be feeling exactly that way as you read through this article wondering why I’ve chosen September to talk about Christmas. #sorrynotsorry Stick with me, it’s important.

 Christmas, 2017 was our family’s very first minimalist Christmas.
 I’ll never forget it.
 It was full of hope, anticipation, and a lot of anxiety.

 When you go from giving your kids way too many Christmas presents to just a handful, you can’t help but worry that you’re ruining Christmas.
 I know, first world problems.

 Long story short, the day went flawlessly and you can read all about our Minimalist Christmas: Before and After Story here.

 Every year the holidays come and go, and I hear story after story of people who wanted to have a more minimalist Christmas, but grandparents, aunts and uncles just wouldn’t listen.
 They asked for fewer toys, experiences over things, and consumables instead of appliances.
 Still, they drove home with a car so packed with toys they could barely see their children.

 While yes, getting family on board with our new minimalist way of gifting is tricky, it absolutely can be done.